jpcmf/gatsby-portfolio/README.md

 # Portfolio 2019

-This project was generated with [Gatsby CLI](https://www.gatsbyjs.org/docs/quick-start/#use-the-gatsby-cli).·· The main idea is to create a portfolio with Gatsby based on the online course I've done.··
+This project was generated with [Gatsby CLI](https://www.gatsbyjs.org/docs/quick-start/#use-the-gatsby-cli).
+The main idea is to create a portfolio with Gatsby based on the online course I've done.

 [View project](https://jpcmf-gatsby.netlify.com/)